History of the Jews in Lithuania: Vytautas The Great (1392–1430)

 The goodwill and tolerance of Vytautas endeared him to his Jewish subjects, and for a long time traditions concerning his generosity and nobility of character were current among them.
 His cousin, the king of Poland Jogaila, did not interfere with his administration during Vytautas's lifetime.

-Vytautas sought the create a middle class of traders and merchants during his reign and for this purpose he preferred Jews over Germans or Poles because he viewed them as more loyal.
+Vytautas sought to create a middle class of traders and merchants during his reign and for this purpose he preferred Jews over Germans or Poles because he viewed them as more loyal.
 To help the Jewish community he intervened on their behalf several times so that Jewish traders could travel to places where they were otherwise banned such as Danzig.
-Vytautas's Tolerance led to a golden age of Judaism in Lithuania with many Jews from Italy, France, Spain, Bohemia, and the Holy Roman Empire migrating to Lithuania in search of tolerance and or trade opportunities.
+Vytautas's tolerance led to a golden age of Judaism in Lithuania with many Jews from Switzerland, Flanders, France, Spain, Bohemia, and the Holy Roman Empire migrating to Lithuania in search of religious freedom and trade opportunities.

 The reign of Vytautas saw the beginnings of the Karaite community in Lithuania.
 According to Karaite oral histories the first Karaites in Lithuania were several Tatar families captured as prisoners of war by Vytautas and resettled in Lithuania.
 The Karaite vernacular was Tatar but used Hebrew as a liturgical language and was differentiated from the rest of Jewish community by their distinctive religious practices and culture.
 Vytautas referred to the Karaites as "Jews of Trakai" (Latin: Judaei Troceuses) and they were considered Jews, but the Karaites themselves insisted they were not Jewish and fought for separate legal autonomy and rights from the Jews.
-Despite this, the Jewish and Karaite communities of Lithuania had good relation and were very connected physically, legally, and institutionally.
+Despite this, the Jewish and Karaite communities of Lithuania had good relations and were very connected physically, legally, and institutionally.
 They shared religious facilities, several religious texts, and yeshivot.
 As such the history of the Lithuanian Karaites is inseparable from the history of the Lithuanian Jews.